Folsom Child Custody Lawyer

 Retain the Law Office of Tiffany L. Andrews, P.C.

+Our child custody lawyers in Folsom can help you resolve custody or visitation disputes and ensure that parenting plans and visitation schedules reflect your child’s best interests while protecting your rights.
 If you find yourself involved in a child custody dispute, it can help to work with a Folsom custody attorney who specializes in child welfare law.
 Attorney Tiffany L. Andrews and her team offer high-quality representation and maintain a focus on protecting your child’s well-being while keeping your best interests in mind.
 Ultimately, our goal is to reach a resolution that is favorable, fair, and safe for your child.

 Request a consultation by calling (916) 794-4576 today.